joshbegley/nyt-latest/README.md

 https://www.nytimes.com/es/2026/06/21/espanol/america-latina/elecciones-colombia-resultados-delaespriella.html

 **Abelardo De La Espriella, Trump-Backed Rightist, Headed for Win in Colombia**\
-`A victory for Abelardo De La Espriella, a lawyer with no previous political experience, would be a rebuke to the left and another win for the right in Latin America.`\
+`A victory for Abelardo De La Espriella, a lawyer with no previous political experience, would be another win for the right in Latin America.`\
 https://www.nytimes.com/2026/06/21/world/americas/colombia-election-de-la-espriella.html

 **Margaret Kerry, Body and Soul of Disney’s Tinker Bell, Dies at 97**\